ali1234/rpi-ramdisk/README.md

 ## Submodules

 This repository uses git submodules.
-After cloning the repository run:
+Clone with `--resursive` or after cloning the repository run:

-    git submodule update --init
+    git submodule update --init --recursive

-To pull changes from upstream run:

-    git submodule update --remote
-    git commit ...

-You can also update individual repos manually:

-    cd <repo> && git fetch && git checkout origin/master && cd ..
-    git commit <repo>

 ## Compiling

-To build rpi-ramdisk the pydo build tool is used.
+To build rpi-ramdisk the [pydo build tool](https://github.com/ali1234/pydo) is used.
 First initialize the project:

     cd rpi-ramdisk
     pydo init .